-The Ardell Duralash Individual Medium Black Multipack is the perfect product to ensure you’re stocked up on knot-free lashes: https://falseeyelashes.co.uk/collections/ardell/products/ardell-duralash-individual-medium-black-multipack-112-flares
+Stock up on the Ardell Duralash Individual Medium Black Multipack because it is the perfect product to ensure knot-free lashes.

 Trio Individual Lashes

-The Kiss Haute Coutre Trio Lashes Medium Combo is a fabulous choice if you’re wanting to try trio lashes.
+The Kiss Haute Couture Trio Lashes Medium Combo is a fabulous choice if you want to try trio lashes.

 Double Individual Lashes

-If you want a more dramatic look and a little extra volume, then doubled up individuals are the perfect pick for you.
-They offer twice as much density as standard individual lashes, so are ideal for achieving a more defined finish that stands out.
+If you want a more dramatic look and a little extra volume, then doubled up individuals are the perfect pick.
+They offer twice as much density as standard individual lashes, so they are ideal for achieving a more defined finish that stands out.

-Ardell Double Up Individual Lashes in Medium are a popular choice.
+Ardell Double Up Individual Lashes in Medium are popular; however, you don’t need to limit your choice.